alephium/old-wiki/src/Frequently-Asked-Questions.md

 Alephium is a sharded blockchain with G groups and G*G shards.
 Due to this design, it is necessary to have one mining address per group.

-On the mainnet, we currently have 4 Groups and 16 shards, which is why you have 4 mining addresses.
-One for each group
+On the mainnet, we currently have 4 Groups and 16 shards.
+It's why you have 4 mining addresses, one for each group.

 ### Is there a group for alph miners?
 On [the Discord,](https://discord.gg/JErgRBfRSB) there is a special mining channel, where you can find active groups.